joshbduncan/word-search-generator/README.md

 ℹ️ The answer key uses 1-based indexing and a familiar (x, y) coordinate system.
 Directions are cardinal from first letter to last. \* Please note that all key values inside of the api are 0-based.

 🤷‍♂️ Can't find all of the words?
-You can view the answer key or or highlight the hidden words in the output with `puzzle.show(solution=True)` 🔦.
+You can view the answer key or highlight the hidden words in the output with `puzzle.show(solution=True)` 🔦.

 ```python
 >>> puzzle.key